Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- Mixon, in two matchups against the Titans, has run for a TD once, but not more than one in a single contest.
+- Mixon has had a rushing touchdown in one game versus the Titans, but did not have multiple TDs in that game.

-- Mixon will go up against a Titans squad that allows 84.6 rushing yards per game and is the NFL's second-ranked rush defense.
+- The Titans have the NFL's second-ranked defense against the run, giving up 84.6 yards per game.

-- This year the Titans are ranked 11th in the NFL in rushing touchdowns allowed (14).
+- This year the Titans have given up 14 rushing TDs.
+They are ranked 11th in the NFL in that category.

 Recent Performances